edbacho/something/README.md

 # something
-a public repo to just test a few things
+a public repo to just test a few things - does this change quick desc ??